Girgias/php-rfcs/container-offset-behaviour.md

 Emit a warning when using invalid offsets on an invalid container during existence check operations as it is a programming error.

-Note: this does *not* include `null`, which will continue to short-cut existence checks.
+Note: this does *not* include `null` as a container, which will continue to short-cut existence checks.

 #### Improved error messages